mathvansoest/CoastSnapPy/README.md

 Initialize the conda evironment running the following command in the Spyder console: "conda env -f create environment.yml"

 --step5--
-Set the python interpreter to run within the newly created environment.
-In Spyder go to  "preferences ".
-Then "Python Interpreter", following select "Use the following python interpreter", then select "~coastsnappy/bin/python"
+Enable the environment using the anaconda navigator.
+Click on "environments" then select "coastsnappy", go back to "Home" and launch Spyder.
+After Spyder is launched you should adjust the following setting.
+Go to "preferences" -> "IPython console" and then set "Graphics Backend" to "Automatic"

 --step6--
 Download the object detection used for our NL CoastSnap Location Egmond from: ...